janegca/css-challenges/README.md

 Ref:
 [Use Tabindex to Add Keyboard Focus to an Element](https://www.youtube.com/watch?v=7XbsQlwyHYw)

+## 002: Pyramid Tableau

+A pyramid tableau with an animated sun and shadow effect.

 ## 059: Hover - Blind Effect

 An overlay that moves up and down like a blind based on hover.
 Interactive so